lonnen/buildstep/README.md

     python3    3.3.1
     node       0.10.25

 as well as whatever binaries you want to compile against an otherwise stock ubuntu:raring machine.
+Vendor those and any deps you have before submitting.

 ## Requirements